nilsiker/nilsiker.github.io/content/about.md

 ### Software Engineer | B.Sc in Computer Science and Engineering

-A Malmö-based millenial living with my SO and cats.
+A Malmö-based millennial living with my SO and cats.

 Talk to me about